Ezku/coffee-injector/README.markdown

 [ruby-di]: http://onestepback.org/index.cgi/Tech/Ruby/DependencyInjectionInRuby.rdoc
 [php-di]: http://fabien.potencier.org/article/17/on-php-5-3-lambda-functions-and-closures

->   "Defining objects with lambda functions is great because the developer can *do whatever* he wants" (Emphasis added.)
+>   "Defining objects with lambda functions is great because *the developer can do whatever he wants*"

 The essence of Coffee-Injector is to give you everything you need to set up your resources and resolve their dependencies, then get out of the way.
 You get a way to configure your application in one place.
 Because of the asynchronous nature of node.js, a sprinkle of Promises is added on top, but that is the gist of it.
+No bells and whistles.

+# Usage

+## Describing resources and using them

+## Resource description helpers

 # Installation and available cake tasks